gambogi/pval/CONTRIBUTING.md

 I don't care.
 I deploy with perlbrew so I frankly don't give a fuck about how many deps this has.
 You do you.

+# How do I change the database?

+* You need to make a migration.
+First, make your schema changes in `Pval/Schema/*`
+* Bump the version number in `Pval/Schema.pm`
+* Prepare the transaction `bin/database.pl --cmd prepare --version x`
+* Prepare the upgrade `bin/database.pl --cmd prepare --from-version y --to-version x`
+* Execute the upgrade `bin/database.pl --cmd upgrade`